rehierl/html-outliner-spec/pseudocode.md

 1. line 20: "Associate ... with" is too unspecific; compare with line 36.
 1. line 29: *Section.appendOutline()*: unclear how to execute this operation -
    see [issue with inner SCEs](./issue-inner-sce.md)
-1. line 38: note that it does not state to associate currentOutlineOwner with the newly created section; compare with line 20.
+1. line 36: there is no explicit "Associate ... with" statement
+1. line 36: associate with an outer (36) vs. an inner (20) section
 1. line 59: it should say "create a new section for the element that is being entered", not just "create a new section and".
 1. line 65: possible problem - *rank* is not defined for implied headings; an implied heading represents a heading that does not exits.
 1. line 66: same as 59
-1. line 71: 'Let candidateSection be the section that contains candidateSection in the outline of currentOutlineOwner' is quite unclear. should state the parent-child relationship between sections established when appending a section to another one (line 66).
+1. line 71: 'Let candidateSection be the section that contains candidateSection in the outline of currentOutlineOwner' is unclear.
+It should state the parent-child relationship between sections established when appending a section to another one (line 66).
 1. line 65 after executing 71: implies that a section always has a parent section, which is not the case once you reach a SR or SC.
-1. lines 02, 27, 45: push/pop stack operations are rather decoupled from each other.
+1. lines 02, 27, 45: push/pop stack operations are decoupled from each other.
-1. lines 36, 44: the *Node.parentSection* property is only used to *save and
+1. lines 36, 44: the *Node.parentSection* property is only used to
-   restore* the current section.
+   *save and restore* the current section - Assume that "Associate ... with" means setting the *Node.parentSection* property.

 <h3 id="faq-like-notes">faq-like notes</h3>